LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 Before going any further, I suggest you try to compile the above program and run it.

 Once you've done that, let's look at what is happening in the Java source.
-The

 ```java
 ArrayList<String> students = new ArrayList<>();